upenn-cis198/homework4/README.md

 I've also added `rustfmt.toml`, feel free to modify or delete it for different `cargo fmt` formatting settings.

-### Input and Output
+## Assignment

 This assignment is a minimal implementation of the `strace` Linux utility.
-We recommend that you play around with the utility if you're not familiar: just run `strace` followed by any command or program, and it will show what system calls that program is making.
+We recommend that you
+play around with the utility if you're not familiar: just run `strace` followed by any command or program, and it will show what system calls that program is making.
 For example:
 ```
 strace echo "hello"